How to interpret the chart

 As new evidence appears, new versions of the chart will be published.

-ferns.
+plants and products.
 These names vary from language to language.
 This is

 particularly a problem when only local names are available.
 In addition, the